waybyte/logicromsdk/docs/book/api/peri/uart.rst

 * /dev/ttyS1
 * /dev/ttyS2

-Each device file supports standard system calls for IO oprerations.
+Each device file supports standard system calls for IO operations.

 Serial port parameters can be accessed by standard termios API (similar to linux).